-Pile Encasement & Strengthening Works, Brighton Palace Pier
+Pile Encasement & Strengthening Works at Brighton Palace Pier

-The approved method involved air-lifting the loose bed material around each pile, installing the split semi-circular concrete encasements with a grout bag around the base.
-Once in place, the grout bag was filled with a pumped micro-concrete, then the precast encasing was filled by the diver; using a proprietary high strength underwater marine grout.
-Due to restricted access from the pier, the majority of work was undertaken from a multicat work boat, ensuring minimal disruption to the day-to-day operations on the pier, which attracts 4 million visitors per year.
+The approved method involved air-lifting the loose bed material around each pile and installing the split semi-circular concrete encasements with a grout bag around the base.
+Once in place, the grout bag was filled with a pumped micro-concrete.
+The precast encasing was then filled by the diver; using a proprietary high strength underwater marine grout.
+Due to restricted access from the pier, majority of the work was undertaken from a multicat work boat, ensuring minimal disruption to the day-to-day operations on the pier, which attracts 4 million visitors per year.